shivarajugowda/machine-learning/projects/capstone/capstone_report.md

 The hand labelled images and annotations were later parsed and converted to TFRecord format.
 The body zone labels for threats were programatically converted to one label called "threat".
 The image/object detection libraries usually detect well defined single objects, like a cat or a dog for example.
 In our case, the threat can come in different shapes and sizes.
 It is infeasible to come up with a list of all threats upfront.
 So it will be interesting to see if the models can capture different threats under one label.
 My initial experiments showed this should be possible and I used the same label for all threats.

 ##### Implementation
-My experiments showed CPU only local desktop was 10x slower than a GPU for training the Object Detection API even after compiling TensorFlow with all the optimizations enabled.
+My experiments showed CPU only local desktop was 10x slower than a GPU for training the Object Detection even after compiling TensorFlow with all the optimizations enabled.
 To use a GPU, I could either buy a new desktop or use Cloud infrastructure.
 The Google Cloud is well suited for TensorFlow Machine Learning workload.
 The Google Cloud Engine could also run this training on multiple GPUs.
-So even though it was a learning curve for me I choose to leverage $300 Google Trial Credit and use the Google Cloud ML Engine for training object detection and its inference.
+So even though it was a learning curve for me I choose to leverage $300 Google Trial Credit and use the Google Cloud ML Engine for training object detection and do its inference.

+The TensorFlow Object Detection module was used as a black box in this stage.
+I did not implement the algorithms, rather I used the pre-trained models(which can be downloaded online) with the relevant configurations to enable a particular algorithm.
+The details of how to use the object detection module can be found [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_on_cloud.md).
+We had to provide the following inputs.

+- Hand labeled images in TFRecord format for training and validation.
+- Configuration file which specifies the algorithm, location of the input images, hyper parameters for the algorithm, total number of iterations and few other other related variables.
+- Pre-trained model

 The TensorFlow Object Detection API is [well documented](https://github.com/tensorflow/models/tree/master/research/object_detection) and a related paper[^1] discusses the tradeoff of accuracy vs. speed for many of the models it supports.
-I benchmarked the following models for my use case and picked "Faster RCNN RESNET 101" based on the following results.
+I benchmarked the following algorithms for my use case and picked "Faster RCNN RESNET 101" based on the following results.

 - Number of training images = 2230
 - Number of test images = 669